 2176′.
-I have now been up Tarn Crag 4 times which I suspect is unusual, 3 of which have been following the slightly nerve racking 6 mile drive up the single track road of Longsleddale (the other was from Haweswater).
-However I like the valley, I particularly like it because it is so quiet and totally unspoilt and I like it because it marks the boundary between the peat lands of the Pennines and the more rockier, mountainous landscape of the true Lake District.
+I have now been up Tarn Crag four times which, I suspect, is unusual!
+Three of these climbs followed the slightly nerve racking six mile drive up the single track road of Longsleddale.
+Lots of blind corners.
+The other approach to the twin peaks was from Haweswater.
+I prefer the approach from Longsleddale.
+In particularly I like the valley because it is so quiet and totally unspoilt.
+I also enjoy the area around Tarn and Grey Crags because it signifies an obvious boundary between the peat moorland of the Pennines and the more rockier, mountainous landscape of the true Lake District.

-Recommend: The O/S map has Harrop Pike only 1 metre below Grey Crag, it is also the better vantage point so well worth including on the walk.
+The O/S 1,25,000 map has Harrop Pike only one metre below Grey Crag, it is also the better vantage point so well worth including on the walk.